freehck/ansible-role-redis-standalone/README.md

 **Network variables**

-`redis_standalone_bind_ip`: not set by default, because it's dangerous to allow redis to listen an external interface interface
+`redis_standalone_bind_ip`: not set by default, because it's dangerous to allow redis to listen an external interface

 `redis_standalone_port`: `"6379"`